darkmemercode/AI-Blocklist-for-Freetube/README.md

 ---

 ### Step 2: Fetch Channel Data
 Run `fetch_channels.py` to retrieve YouTube metadata for the channels listed in `blocklist.txt`.
-This script outputs the `freetube_channels.json` file needed for the database update.
+This script outputs the `freetube_channels.json` file needed for the database update with `update_db.py`.

 ```bash
 python fetch_channels.py